lostisland/hurley/README.md

 # See Hurley::SslOptions in lib/hurley/options.rb
 client.ssl_options.ca_file = "path/to/cert.crt"

-# These properties can be changed on a per-request basis.

 # Verbs head, get, put, post, patch, delete, and options are supported.
 response = client.get("users/tater") do |req|
-  # override settings for this request only
+  # These properties can be changed on a per-request basis.
   req.header[:accept] = "application/vnd.github.preview+json"
   req.query["a"] = "override!"